Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Fast sOED and scalable amortized inference

 \subsection{Overall algorithm with restart}

 The method described so far can be effective for sOED problems with a small number of experimental stages.
-However, several practical challenges arise when dealing with problems involving a large number of experiments.
-One such challenge is the incremental accumulation of error due to the recursive approximation, which can make it computationally expensive to maintain a sufficiently small approximation error across the experimental stages.
-This challenge is compounded by the use of conditional transport maps, as they can only probabilistically guarantee sufficiently accurate approximation to the posterior~\cite[Appendix A.2]{CuiDolgovZahm:2023:1}.
-Additionally, relying solely on the data-free LIS approach may lead to an overestimation of the number of important directions.
-The continuous addition of layers to the composite map approximating the posterior increases the computational cost of sampling and of evaluating the Jacobian $\Jac {\cT^k}$ at each experimental stage.
+However, several practical challenges arise when dealing with a large number of experimental stages.
+First, the incremental accumulation of error, due to the recursive approximation, can make it computationally expensive to maintain a sufficiently small approximation error across the experimental stages.
+This challenge is compounded by the use of conditional transport maps, as they can only probabilistically guarantee a sufficiently accurate approximation to the posterior~\cite[Appendix A.2]{CuiDolgovZahm:2023:1}.
+Second, the continuous addition of layers to the composite map with experimental stages increases the computational cost of sampling.
+Third, relying solely on the data-free LIS may lead to an overestimation of the number of important directions.

 To address these issues, we incorporate a ``restart'' step into the conditional map construction.
 Specifically, every $\ell$ steps---after collecting data from previous experiments but before designing the experimental conditions for the next stage---we discard the previous conditional map $\cS^\ell_{\params\given\data}$ and rebuild a map $\cT^\ell$ from scratch by targeting the stage-$\ell$ posterior directly.
 This process produces a more accurate approximation of the current posterior.
 To ensure scalability, the approximation begins by constructing the data-dependent LIS, followed by the reduced-dimensional posterior approximation.
 Specifically, we define an importance sampling estimator using the previous conditional map $\cS^\ell_{\params\given\data}$ to compute the Gram matrix~\eqref{eq:gram} for building a data-dependent LIS.
 This procedure is summarized in~\Cref{Alg:DTLIS}.